dsidirop/MazeRunner/README.md

 # Logging / Tracing:

-To enable logging simply copy paste the following block into MazeRunner.TestbedUI.exe.config (inside the build directory, after you build the project successfully) replacing its pre-existing contents.
+To enable logging simply copy-paste the following block into MazeRunner.TestbedUI.exe.config (inside the build directory, after you build the project successfully) replacing its pre-existing contents.
 Just make sure to replace 'C:\path\to\your\Desktop' with your preferred output directory:

     <?xml version="1.0" encoding="utf-8" ?>